For Guides

 Snook fly lines and leaders

-Consider using a floating line for most applications such as sight-fishing flats or beaches, fishing docks, or casting to mangroves in tight cover.
+A floating line is a good option for most snook fishing, whether you're sight-fishing flats or beaches, fishing docks, or casting to mangroves in tight cover.
 Snook’s upturned jaw structures and eye placement is optimized to eat prey above them in the water column.
 A weight-forward floating line with a 6- to 9-foot leader is suitable for most fishing scenarios.
 Keep in mind that using a shorter leader can help deliver your fly more accurately into tight cover.
 Intermediate lines are suitable for slightly deeper water with faster current, while full sinking lines are ideal for heavy currents and fishing in deeper troughs and passes.
 Leaders should be tapered and made of fluorocarbon or monofilament material with a minimum of 25-pound-test bite tippet.
-Choosing the right line and leader can help you effectively present your fly to snook.
+Choosing the right line and leader will help you effectively present your fly and entice a strike.

 Best flies for snook